42 Best Apps for Learning Mandarin Chinese in 2026

 The software uses a handwriting recognition algorithm to enable students to write the characters they’re learning.

 Price: The cost is $14.99 for 1 month, $59.99 for 6 months, and $99.99 for 1 year.
-They have a 7-day trial to check whether it suits you’re liking.
+They have a 7-day trial to see if it suits your liking.

-7. Zizzle — learn Mandarin via visualized stories
+8. Zizzle — learn Mandarin via visualized stories

-Zizzle is a Chinese character learning software that uses short tales and images to teach characters.
+Zizzle is a Chinese character-learning software that uses short tales and images to teach characters.

 After seeing its English translation and pinyin, you’ll learn how to employ each character in a phrase.
 They will also illustrate its decomposition for more sophisticated characters.

-Price: It costs $9.99/month, $24.99/3-months, and $59.99/year.
-They also have three packs — Crack the HSK, Master every day Chinese, and Chinese Textbook Companion.
+Price: $9.99/month, $24.99/3 months, or $59.99/year.
+They also have three packs: Crack the HSK, Master Every Day Chinese, and Chinese Textbook Companion.

-8. FluentU — Immersion through Videos
+9. FluentU — Immersion through Videos

 FluentU is a language-learning software that creates an immersive learning experience by combining real-world videos with interactive subtitles.